masi-sh/masi-sh.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at the Vector Institute, working on privacy (techniques, concerns, policies) in machine learning.
-The current applications I am looking into are in finance and health sectors.
+I am a researcher at the Vector Institute, working on privacy (techniques, concerns, policies) in machine learning and data management.
+My current projects are on privacy-preserving federated learning and synthetic data generation for finance and health data.

 I have worked on a variety of topics in security, privacy, and cryptography over the past decade in academia and industry.
 My main interests are: security and privacy in machine learning/data management, differential privacy, mutli-party computation, and applied cryptography.